 Issigonis brought Chris Kingham over from Alvis to join Daniels, and these three men set about defining the Mini.
 Kingham and Daniels were both extremely gifted engineers who not only made many of Issigonis’ ideas happen, but also helped keep his feet on the ground, without tying him down.

-For Issigonis, the car to emulate and ultimately beat in terms of size and packaging was Dante Giacosa’s Fiat 600 (a modernised version of the famous Cinquecento), for this was a practical four seater which was contained within a size envelope only slightly larger than that intended for the Mini.
+For Issigonis, the car to emulate and ultimately beat in terms of size and packaging was Dante Giacosa’s brilliant Fiat 600, for this was a practical four seater which was contained within a size envelope only slightly larger than that intended for the Mini.
 The packaging solution employed by Fiat was to place the in-line four-cylinder engine out beyond the back axle and the luggage up-front.

 Kicking out the rear-engined red herring